 - Assessment of attitudes and awareness on wildlife conservation among the Iraqw and the Maasai communities

-- Influence of ecological and social factors on the distribution of African elephants in Tanzania’s Tarangire-Manyara ecosystem
+- Influence of ecological and social factors on the distribution of elephants in Tanzania’s Tarangire-Manyara ecosystem

-- Animal density differences between areas of differing protection levels
+- Effectiveness of wildlife conservation strategies between areas of differing protection levels

 - Importance of habitat quality and heterogeneity on wildlife sanctuary viability